mongodb/terraform-provider-mongodbatlas/website/docs/r/cloud_provider_snapshot_restore_job.html.markdown

 # mongodbatlas_cloud_provider_snapshot_restore_job

-`mongodbatlas_cloud_provider_snapshot_restore_job` provides a resource to create a new restore job from a cloud provider snapshot associated to the specified cluster.
-The restore job depends of the type of restore job to create it:
+`mongodbatlas_cloud_provider_snapshot_restore_job` provides a resource to create a new restore job from a cloud provider snapshot of a specified cluster.
+The restore job can be one of two types:
 * **automated:** Atlas automatically restores the snapshot with snapshotId to the Atlas cluster with name targetClusterName in the Atlas project with targetGroupId.

 * **download:** Atlas provides a URL to download a .tar.gz of the snapshot with snapshotId.
 The contents of the archive contain the data files for your Atlas cluster.